cmumme/tegra/examples/builder/removable/README.md

     // Creates the ./.tegra folder, not necessarily needed but it's best practice to implement this
     // just in case on of the following builder commands doesn't automatically generate it .createTegraFiles()
+    // Enables and sets the swap size to 1 GB .enableSwap(1)
-    // Creates a loopback device and .img file (./.tegra/tegraLoopback.img), and sets it as the
+    // Creates a .img file (./.tegra/tegraLoopback.img) and loopback device, and sets it as the
     // target disk
-    .createLoopbackDevice()
+    .useImage(5)
     // Partitions and formats the target disk (in this case, the loopback device) .createPartitions()
     // Mounts the partitions to ``./.tegra/rootfs``